 - Research Project / Paper Publication

 - Student Journal / Student or Local Newspaper / Blogging

 - Summer Program

-Now, please be advised that just mere participating in a few of the above activities would not impress the admissions committee.
-You need to be genuinely passionate about what you do, be good at them over a period of time, and excel in those.
+Now, please be advised that just mere participation in a few of the above activities would not impress the admissions committee.
+You need to be genuinely passionate about what you do, be good at them over a period of time, and excel in it.

 Yes, tangible achievements and social/community impact would be the key.
 Depending on your accomplishments, your extracurriculars would be stacked in one of the four tiers of extracurriculars.

 - Athletic achievements – national-level basketball or tennis player

 - National recognition for musical prowess – winning a prestigious award

 - First place at the United States of America Mathematical Olympiad (USAMO), qualifying for the International Biology Competition (IBO) or winning a Microsoft/Intel Award